tokahuke/samizdat/readme.md

 3. Oblivious hosting: only the device serving the content and the device asking for the content can extract any information about the content or its metadata.

 4. Do all this _easily_ and _conveniently_.
-Graphical interfaces and
+Graphical interfaces, mobile apps and amenities are welcome.

 We are not quite there yet...